-Launching very soon are the first wave of GM tools to empower Game Masters, Keepers, Dungeon Masters, and the like to bring players together through RPGSmith and engage in an exciting, collaborative RPG while removing the arduous effort of tracking and crunching the numbers through a physical sheet or interface that doesn’t make sense to you.
+We’ve recently launched the first wave of GM tools to empower Game Masters, Keepers, Dungeon Masters, and the like and bring players together through RPGSmith to engage in an exciting, collaborative RPG while removing the arduous effort of tracking and crunching the numbers through a physical sheet or interface that doesn’t make sense to you.
 RPGSmith is the only tool in this space that allows you to create or customize existing interfaces to suit your preferences, and see as little or as much of the information you care about.

 Check out the various areas of features listed below.

-The GM Tools launching soon would include many core functions needed to bring others together to run a game.
+The initial set of GM Tools available now include many core functions needed to bring others together to run a game.
 Some of these include the ability for GMs to: